inventrdotio/AdventureKit2/Getting_Started/Arduino_Mega_2560_R3/100-4x4_MembraneKeypad/README.md

 <img src="4x4_MembraneKeypad.png" width="500">

-### Installation
+### Installation (Required Libraries)
-Install Keypad by Mark Sstanley, Alexander Brevig
+Install Keypad by Mark Sstanley, Alexander Brevig (can also be found at inventr.io/libraries)